- The Cost Of Shipping A Container

 Within the US, there is a massive shortage regarding the availability of trucks.
 As you can imagine, this will increasingly negatively impact supply chains.

-Consequently, ocean freight prices will rise in response to the shortages of trucks.
-The benefit of paying a fee for trucking storage is that you are guaranteed a truck in which you can store cargo.
+Accordingly, ocean cargo prices will rise in response to the shortages of trucks.
+The benefit of paying a fee for trucking storage is that you are guaranteed a truck in which you can store Freight.
 If you cannot secure a truck, expect disruptions to your distribution.

 To prevent this, plan your route ahead of time or look for alternative ways if needed.
 Also, having a contingency plan will be highly beneficial.